eecs582-andlars-hasinha-hejohns/bpfscripts/README.md

 ***Note:*** this is for use with our modified syscalls

-## monkey-vfs-time.pre + Makefile
+## monkey-vfs-times.pre
-This generates the monkey-vfs-times.bt script.
+This is a pre-processor file to generate the monkey-vfs-times.bt script.
 We use this hack to avoid having to copy-paste a bunch of probes and make use of a macro instead.
+To create the monkey-vfs-time script run the followning make recipe in the root directory:
+`make monkey-vfs-times.bt`

 ***Note:*** You should not have to use these files